uit-hdl/pippeline/README.md

 # How to run this application

-The following assumes that the app is properly installed, and that you pointed R to the directory of this file.
+The following assumes that this package is properly installed, and that you pointed R to the directory of this file.

 First, load all necessary datasets.
 Example: